hsclub.org

 The physical reality

-HS causes painful boils, abscesses, drainage, bleeding, swelling, tunnels under the skin, and scarring.
-It commonly affects the armpits, groin, thighs, buttocks, and under the breasts.
+HS can cause painful recurring lumps, boils, abscesses, swelling, bleeding and drainage.
+Repeated inflammation may lead to scarring and connected tunnels under the skin.
+HS commonly affects areas where skin rubs together, including the armpits, groin, inner thighs, buttocks and under the breasts.

 Beyond the skin

-Living with HS means managing something that is unpredictable, often painful, and largely invisible to others.
-A person can appear completely normal on the outside while privately dealing with pain, bleeding, drainage, odour anxiety, dressings, exhaustion, and emotional burnout — sometimes all at once.
+Living with Hidradenitis Suppurativa means managing a condition that is unpredictable, often painful, and largely invisible to others.
+A person can appear completely normal while privately dealing with recurring lumps, open abscesses, tunnels under the skin, pain, bleeding, pus or fluid drainage, dressings, odour anxiety, exhaustion and emotional burnout.

 What people misunderstand